chrismeth/SpotifyArtistRandomizer/README.md

         You only need to do this once.

     The default redirect URL is `http://localhost:14523` for the local webserver.
-3. Optionally, you can give the program the Spotify username and the playlists to shuffle.
+3. Optionally, you can give the program the Spotify username.
 You can do this in 2 ways:
-    1. Uncomment the lines in `randomizer.py` _(by removing the # in the beginning of the line)_ that set these variables and inputting yours.
+    1. In `randomizer.py`, set the following variable and inputting yours.
        ```python
        os.environ["USER"] = "myusername"
-       os.environ["PLAYLISTS"] = "Playlist1,Playlist2,Playlist3"
        ```
-    2. Export those variables using your terminal.
+    2. Export that variable using your terminal.
 On windows:

        ```cmd
        SET USER=myusername
-       SET PLAYLISTS=Playlist1,Playlist2,Playlist3
        ```

         On linux:
         ```bash
         export USER=myusername
-        export PLAYLISTS=Playlist1,Playlist2,Playlist3
         ```

         You only need to do this once.